NilsonGaspar/NilsonGaspar/README.md

 #### I'm Also a Photographer, Videographer and Content Creator

-- 🌱 I’m currently learning Full Stack Web Developer
+- 📚 Currently learning Full Stack Web Developer
 - 🎖 Own a YouTube Channel with 60k+ Subscribers [Mundo Kizomba][mundo kizomba]
 - 📈 Created a new YouTube channel to talk about tech products that I use